 Now let us come to the syntactic arrangement of these tiles in a rectangular key pattern.
 The task is to overlay the pattern with a tree whose interpretation through collage operations yields the pattern.
 In order to find the tree, we reuse the idea from [DK00] for rectangular knotwork, namely to develop the pattern from its centre.
-One can immediately observe from Figure 2 that the left half of the pattern may be obtained from the right half by a rotation of 180° about the centre.
-The right half in turn may be seen as having a horizontal backbone through the centre, where each vertical line of square tiles above the backbone may be obtained from the same line below the backbone by a rotation of 180° about the crossing point of the vertical line with the backbone.
+One can immediately observe from Figure 2 that the left half of the pattern may be obtained from the right half by a rotation of $180^{\circ}$ about the centre.
+The right half in turn may be seen as having a horizontal backbone through the centre, where each column of square tiles above the backbone may be obtained from the column's vertical centre line with the backbone.
 (The border, however, will need special treatment, which we will discuss at the end of the section.)
 Thus, we can concentrate on the lower right section as sketched in Figure 4 to get an idea of the required collage signature.

-Constants sq, d_1 and d_2 are interpreted by the tiles as given in Figure 3.
-Constants r_1 and r_2 result from mitring d_1 and d_2 , respectively, as described above.
-Constant sq_m results also from a reflection of sq, but this time in the vertical (or, equivalently, horizontal) axis through the middle of the tile.
+As proposed earlier, the figure displays a portion of the tree for the key pattern in Figure 2 overlaying the pattern structure.
+The constant symbols sq, $d_1$ and $d_2$ refer to the tiles given in Figure 3; their placement results from the translation operations above them in the tree and reflects the layout of the tiles in the pattern.
+The additional constants $r_1$ , $r_2$ and $sq_m$ can be seen as abbreviations for applying a unary collage operation to $d_1$ , $d_2$ and sq respectively.
+More precisely, constants $r_1$ and $r_2$ result from mitring $d_1$ and $d_2$ , respectively, as described above.
+Constant $sq_m$ results also from a reflection of sq, but this time in the vertical (or, equivalently, horizontal) axis through the middle of the tile.
 This reflection is necessary because two adjoining tiles need to agree in the path linking them (this is unlike the knotwork tiles considered in [DK00], where the cord always leaves through the centre of a tile side).

 The operations work as follows.
-For all collages C_1, C_2, C_3, C_4 :
+For all collages $C_1, C_2, C_3, C_4$ :